fastshout/fastshout-geomag/pkg/wmm/README.md

-It is able to calculate the X, Y, and Z components of the geomagnetic field, its rates of change DX, DY, and DZ, and various derived components such as the total field F, the total horizontal field H, the Declination D, the Inclination I, and the Grid
+It is able to calculate the X, Y, and Z components of the geomagnetic field, its rates of change DX, DY, and DZ, and various derived components such as the total field F, the total horizontal field H, the Declination D, the Inclination I, and the Grid Variation (Grivation) GV.

+## Usage
+The most commonly used output would be the Declination D, which is